ASFHyP3/hyp3-docs/docs/sentinel1.md

 - Sentinel-1B  was launched April 25, 2016, but [ended its mission](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1/Mission_ends_for_Copernicus_Sentinel-1B_satellite "https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1/Mission_ends_for_Copernicus_Sentinel-1B_satellite" ){target=_blank} on December 23, 2021.
 - Sentinel-1C was launched December 5, 2024, replacing Sentinel-1B in the constellation, and
   [has been acquiring imagery regularly since March 26, 2025](https://dataspace.copernicus.eu/news/2025-3-25-sentinel-1c-user-data-opening-26th-march "https://dataspace.copernicus.eu/news/2025-3-25-sentinel-1c-user-data-opening-26th-march" ){target=_blank}.
+- Sentinel-1D was launched November 4, 2025, with [plans to replace Sentinel-1A in the constellation](https://dataspace.copernicus.eu/news/2026-4-2-sentinel-1d-user-data-opening-and-future-plans) , and [has been acquiring imagery since November 6, 2025](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1/Sentinel-1D_delivers_first_images_from_Antarctica_to_Bremen).

 Each Sentinel-1 satellite has a 12-day repeat cycle, and they all use the same orbit pattern.
 When there are two active sensors in the constellation, their orbits are offset 180 degrees to allow repeat passes every 6 days.
 In this